ADB’s Vision of Livable Cities

 Livable cities vision and approach to urban development

-ADB’s vision is to transform the archetypical chaotic, polluted, inequitable city of Asia into a competitive, equitable, and environmentally sustainable urban region - in short, a livable city.
-This will require a new approach to city development and to ADB’s support for that development.
+ADB’s vision is to transform the archetypical chaotic, polluted, inequitable cities of Asia and the Pacific into a competitive, equitable, environmentally sustainable, and climate resilient urban centers—in short, livable cities.
+This will require a new approach to city development, including how ADB supports that development.

-These dimensions influence the investment design across all urban sectors—for example, climate vulnerability determined under an environmental sustainability assessment will be inputted into the design of a slum upgrading project, which is primarily an inclusive city intervention.
+These strategic areas will influence the investment design across all urban sectors—for example, climate vulnerability determined under an environmental sustainability assessment will be inputted into the design of a slum upgrading project, which is primarily an inclusive city intervention.

 ADB’s work on urban development